joanpablo/reactive_forms/README.md

 }
 ```

-Fortunly you don't have to implement a custom *must match* validator because we have already included it into the code of the **reactive_forms** package so you could reuse it.
+Fortunately you don't have to implement a custom *must match* validator because we have already included it into the code of the **reactive_forms** package so you could reuse it.
 The previous form definition example will become into:

 ```dart
 final form = FromGroup({